Great to have you here, Rush Limbaugh, the fastest three hours in media.

 Next thing you know, people are going to be bleeding in this league, and we can't have that.

-So they demanded investigation, and it turns out now, the latest is that incognito, who has been suspended indefinitely, may have been asked by the coaching staff to do this to toughen up the player, Jonathan Martin.
+And it turns out now, the latest is That Incognito, who has been suspended indefinitely, may have been asked by the coaching staff to do this to toughen up the player, Jonathan Martin.

 He's on that leadership council.